Pia Mia: 2013–2017: The Gift, The Gift 2 and breakthrough

 Perez was discovered by and worked with producer Babyface during her first year in Los Angeles.

 Eventually she was introduced to Chris Brown's manager and record executive Abou "Bu" Thiam in 2013.
 She began working on material with producer Nic Nac and regularly uploaded covers to YouTube.
 In late 2013, Kylie Jenner, a close friend, invited Perez to a family dinner, during which she was asked to sing her cover of Drake's single "Hold On, We're Going Home", who was also in attendance.
 Kim Kardashian uploaded a video of the performance to her social media, and it gained over a million views.
 Following the viral success, she released her first song "Red Love" on December 9, 2013, along with its music video.
 Her debut extended play The Gift was released online for free later that month with eight tracks.

 In February 2014, Pia Mia signed a multi-album deal with American record label Interscope Records.
 The same month, Perez and Chance the Rapper released an original song "Fight for You" for the 2014 science-fiction action film Divergent.
 The song was featured on the film's original soundtrack.
 Perez began working on her debut album in 2014 and recorded roughly 100 songs over the next year.

 In early 2015, she released the promotional single "Fuck with U" featuring American rapper G-Eazy.
 It was initially intended to be the first single from Mia's debut studio album under Interscope, but was later scrapped.
 On May 4, 2015, Mia released "Do It Again", which featured vocals from Chris Brown and Tyga, and became Mia's first charting song.
 It has reached No. 8 on the UK Top 40, No. 71 on the US Billboard Hot 100 chart, No. 19 on the Rhythmic Songs chart and No. 70 on the Canadian Hot 100.
 On October 30, 2015, Mia released follow-up single called "Touch", produced by Stargate and BloodPop.
 It reached No. 47 in Australia and the UK Singles Chart.

 In 2016, Perez was featured on will.i.am's single "Boys & Girls" which peaked in the top 40 on the UK Singles Chart.
 Perez released the promotional single "We Should Be Together" on December 15, 2016.

 On May 25, 2017, Pia released the single "I'm a Fan" featuring Jeremih.
 Pia Mia parted ways with Interscope Records and Wolfpack Entertainment, both divisions of Universal Music Group in late 2017.
-She stated that she didn't have enough creative freedom under the label and that there were excessive delays with her music.
+She stated that she did not have enough creative freedom under the label and that there were excessive delays with her music.
 On December 15, she self-released her second EP The Gift 2, which was preceded by the promotional single, "Off My Feet", released on December 1, 2017.